Edward M. Lewis

-Edward Morgan Lewis (25 December 1872 – 23 May 1936), otherwise known as Ted Lewis, was an American Major League Baseball right-handed pitcher as well as a professor of English literature, academic administrator, the tenth president of the Massachusetts Agricultural College and fifth President of the University of New Hampshire.
+Edward Morgan Lewis (25 December 1872 – 23 May 1936), otherwise known as Ted Lewis, was an American professional baseball right-handed pitcher as well as a professor of English literature, academic administrator, the tenth president of the Massachusetts Agricultural College and fifth President of the University of New Hampshire.

 Early life

 Lewis was born in 1872 in Machynlleth, Wales.
 He emigrated to the United States in 1880.

 Baseball career

 Nicknamed "The Pitching Professor" and "Parson", Lewis was an ordained minister who earned a master's degree from Williams College.
 He was one of three Welsh-born players to break into major league baseball in the U.S. He was 23 years old when he debuted with the Boston Beaneaters on 6 July 1896.

 Lewis pitched a full season in 1897 and earned 21 wins.
 He was one of three Boston pitchers to finish the season with more than 20 wins.
 Boston won the league pennant that season and repeated as champions in 1898.
 His 26–8 win–loss record in 1898 amounted to a league-high winning percentage (.765).

 Lewis earned a 17–11 record in 1899, followed by a 13–12 record in 1900.
 He finished the 1901 season with a 16–17 record and a 3.53 earned run average (ERA).
 Lewis finished his career with a 94–64 record and a 3.53 ERA.